Social connections

 Staying connected throughout the year is beneficial to our ongoing mental health and wellbeing.

 During the festive season and into the new year is often considered an important time to reunite with loved ones, especially if you don’t live near one another.
-Here are some ways you can seek extra social connection these holidays:

-Visit your family or close connections or invite them to visit you (or give them a call if you can’t be with them physically).
+One Visit your family or close connections or invite them to visit you (or give them a call if you can’t be with them physically).

-Have a celebration within your friendship group – invite your mates over to watch a festive film and have dinner, go out for a meal or find a fun activity in your local area.
+Two Have a celebration within your friendship group – invite your mates over to watch a festive film and have dinner, go out for a meal or find a fun activity in your local area.

-Is your work having an end of year event?
+Three Is your work having an end of year event?
 If so, use this as an opportunity to get to know your co-workers in a more social setting.

 Staying connected from a distance